chidipothuhareswathi/CSS_German_Food_Preference_project/README.md

 Python3 notebook,pandas,numpy,mysql.connector,datetime,matplotlib.pyplot

 #### Input Files :
-In the jupyter note book , please keep data files on mention in the data folder on the same note book file
+In the jupyter note book , please keep data files  in the same note book file.
+The Input files are given in the Data folder

+#### OutPut graphs:
+Sample output graphs are present in the Output folder(Just for Reference)